Henry Maudslay: Early life

 Maudslay was the fifth of seven children of Henry Maudslay, a wheelwright in the Royal Engineers, and Margaret (nee Whitaker), the young widow of Joseph Laundy.
 His father was wounded in action and so in 1756 became an 'artificer' at the Royal Arsenal, Woolwich (then in Kent), where he remained until 1776 and died in 1780.
 The family lived in an alley that no longer exists, off Beresford Square, between Powis Street and Beresford Street.

 Career

 Maudslay began work at the age of 12 as a "powder monkey", one of the boys employed in filling cartridges at the Arsenal.
 After two years, he was transferred to a carpenter's shop followed by a blacksmith's forge, where at the age of fifteen he began training as a blacksmith.
-He seems to have specialised in the lighter, more complex kind of forge work.
+He seems to have specialised in the latter, more complex kind of forge work.
 During his time at the Arsenal, Maudslay also worked at the Royal Foundry, where Jan Verbruggen had installed an innovative horizontal boring machine in 1772.